Train Dreams: Publication

 Train Dreams was published by Farrar, Straus and Giroux on August 30, 2011.
 It was originally published, in slightly different form, in the Summer 2002 issue of The Paris Review.

 The novella appeared at number 28 on The New York Times Hardcover Fiction best-sellers list on October 9, 2011.

 Reception

 Publishers Weekly called the novella "the synthesis of Johnson's epic sensibilities rendered in miniature in the clipped tone of Jesus' Son."

 Writing for The New York Times Book Review, author Anthony Doerr praised the novella, writing, "What Johnson builds from the ashes of Grainier's life is a tender, lonesome and riveting story, an American epic writ small."

+Alan Warner, in The Guardian said that it was a book with a "tragic and surreal" denouement and that "Softly and beautifully, this novel asks a profound question of human life: is the cost of human society and so-called civilisation perhaps just too high?"
+K. Reed Petty, for Electric Literature, said "Train Dreams, luscious with grief, regret, and lowered expectations, is a lesson in end-of-the-frontier humility for a country anticipating apocalypse."
+In Ploughshares, Jocelyn Lieu said that the novel was "a brilliantly imagined elegy to the lost wilderness of the early 20th-century Idaho Panhandle".

 James Wood in The New Yorker rated Train Dreams "a severely lovely tale" and Eileen Battersby of The Irish Times declares that "Johnson's novella, Train Dreams, a daring lament to the American West, is a masterpiece which should have won him the Pulitzer Prize but was short-listed in a year that the jury decided not to award it."